Outwood, Wakefield

-Outwood is a district to the north of Wakefield, a city in West Yorkshire, England.
+Outwood is a district to the north of Wakefield, in West Yorkshire, England.
 The district is centred on the A61 Leeds Road south of Lofthouse.
 It grew up as a pit village and was only a small settlement until the 1970s, when construction of new houses caused it to grow and merge with neighbouring settlements such as Wrenthorpe and Stanley.
 In 2001, it had a population of 7,623.